Strawberries are an excellent, healthy sweet treat. During the summer months, strawberry picking is a fun family activity.

 They will be soft and even mushy sometimes, but that flavor is sure to still show up.

-Before you freeze your strawberries you want to give them a good rinse to get off any dirt or bacteria from them.
+Before you freeze your whole strawberries you want to give them a good rinse to get off any dirt or bacteria from them.
 You want to make sure they are nice and clean so that they are ready to use from the freezer.

 Just a quick rinse under cold water is enough.
 Do not soak them because they will become soft and will take away from the juicy sweet flavor.